mmtrebuchet/bpreveal/doc/text/philosophy.rst

     Use JSON for all data that aren't (1.) bed files, (2.) bigwig files, (3.) fasta files, or (4.) potentially enormous (for large datasets, prefer hdf5.).
-*   Flat is better than nested.
-    Write code that has minimal architectural overhead.
 *   Don't be too clever.
     The code should use the standard idioms of the language, even if an operation could be completed in fewer characters or slightly more